 After treatment is complete and the patient is released from combatting Lyme disease infections, some symptoms may persist in an intermittent manner.
 Some PTLDS symptoms may be mild while some may be more severe.
-Generally, the severe PTLDS symptoms work themselves out fairly quickly; within 2-3 months.
+Generally, the severe PTLDS symptoms work themselves out quickly; within 2-3 months.
 True post treatment Lyme disease syndrome (PTLDS) symptoms come and go and become less and less, over time with a normal lifestyle.
-A normal lifestyle constitutes a normal healthy diet without dietary modifications, with the exception of gluten most times.
-Symptoms associated with PTLDS continuously lessen with the ability to consistently increase exercise and with the ability to handle physical, mental and emotional stressors without worsening of symptoms.
+A normal lifestyle constitutes a normal healthy diet without dietary modifications, except for gluten most times.
+Symptoms associated with PTLDS continuously lessen with the ability to consistently increase exercise and with the ability to handle physical, mental, and emotional stressors without worsening of symptoms.

 Depending on the damage done by the Lyme disease infections, will depend on the symptoms associated with PTLDS.
 With true PTLDS, intermittent symptoms continue to slowly decrease in frequency and severity and over time, instead of increase.
 If symptoms continue to increase with a normal lifestyle and one continues to get sick and stay sick, then it could be likely the person’s Lyme disease treatment did not quite take them to true remission.

 Seasonal viruses may aggravate symptoms during the PTLDS stage.
 When someone contracts a seasonal virus, it can be expected people will experience the same symptoms as they did when they had Lyme disease, however they will be less.
 It can be expected that people will contract 3 seasonal viruses every season and the duration of symptoms will last, on average, 3-7 days at a time.
 As time goes by, the type and location of the symptoms will be the same or similar, but less in severity.